brooklynrail/brooklynrail-platform/content/events/2020/11/oakland-saint-denis-how-culture-makes-the-city.md

     person: malvika-jolly
 poets:
   - person: farid-matuk
-    event_bio: "Farid Matuk currently serves as poetry editor for FENCE and contributing editor for The Volta.
-He is the author of This Isa Nice Neighborhood (Letter Machine Editions, 2010), as well as three chapbooks and numerous translations. "
+    event_bio: Farid Matuk teaches in the MFA program at the University of Arizona and is the author of the poetry collections This Isa Nice Neighborhood (Letter Machine Editions, 2010) and The Real Horse (University of Arizona Press, 2018).
 date: 2020-12-03 13:00:00 -0500
 end_date: 2020-12-03 14:30:00 -0500
 collections: